OussamaCHI2/Diabete_Detecteur/README.md

 ## 🤖 Introduction <a name="introduction"></a>

 The Diabetes Prediction System is a machine learning-powered application designed to assist in predicting the likelihood of diabetes based on clinical parameters.
-Built with Flask as the backend framework, the system provides a RESTful API to receive patient data and return prediction results in JSON format.
+Built with Flask as the backend framework and React.js for the frontend, the system provides a RESTful API to receive patient data and return prediction results in JSON format.

 This application uses a trained machine learning model to analyze input parameters such as glucose levels, blood pressure, BMI, and other relevant metrics to predict diabetes risk.
 The model has been trained on the widely-used Pima Indians Diabetes Dataset.

 ## ⚙️ Tech Stack <a name="tech-stack"></a>
-- **Fronend**: React js, Three js, Javascripte, HTML, CSS
+- **Frontend**: React.js, Three.js, JavaScript, HTML, CSS
 - **Backend**: Flask
 - **Machine Learning**: Scikit-learn, Pandas, NumPy
 - **Data Processing**: Pandas, NumPy